Getting a Chemistry degree

 Change the world with science

-You want to make the world a better place.
-Chemistry has the answers.
-But is the world ready to hear it?
-At FLC, you’ll learn not only how to do great science, but how to communicate that with the general public so your research can impact the world.
+At FLC, you’ll learn how to do great science and communicate that with the general public so your research can impact the world.

 "My favorite element of the FLC Chemistry program is the hands-on experience that students gain in the laboratory.
 This gives FLC students a unique advantage over other graduates when starting graduate programs or going into industry."